boredhero/morefuelsmod-1.11/README.txt

 In the diologue box, navigate into the cloned repo.
 Navigate into the "eclipse" folder
 Hit okay, let eclipse load the project in.

+To set up a development workspace for IntelliJ IDEA (Untested by me):

+Same as for eclipse, just change "gradlew eclipse" to "gradlew idea"

 To update the forge version that the mod is built on: